-Twilight?
-Horror movies?
-Blood sucking members of our society & real life?
+Bloodsucking members of our society & real life?

-No-matter how and what crossed your mind, but let me tell you, I have an opinion about all three of the above and their remarkable resemblance in ways more than one.
+No matter how and what crossed your mind, but let me tell you, I have an opinion about all three of the above and their remarkable resemblance in ways more than one.

 We often refer the term vampire to blood-sucking individuals per se as well as in satirical context to people whom we dislike for various reasons.
 (I decided to choose the word dislike instead of hate for I personally believe hate is a very strong emotion and we should exercise extreme caution while using it).
 But the trait that has always attracted me to vampires is their fatal charm.

 Be it the vampire of the Twilight series Edward, or the protagonist of horror movies or the social vampires (abusers of all types) I have been a victim of their fatal charm and hypnotic looks from time to time.

 It is not altogether right to let all your happy memories be discarded cause you don’t have the sweet relationship with the person who once shared those moments with you.

 When I now think in retrospect, I can see I had actually tried on running away from his clutches many times earlier.
-I had actually raised my concerns that something isn’t right in our marriage, but each time he had succeeded in hypnotizing me (with romantic gestures, gifts, love notes, etc.) to believe I was being plain irrational and anxious over hypothetical issues.
+I had actually raised my concerns that something isn’t right in our marriage, but each time he had succeeded in hypnotizing me (with romantic gestures, gifts, love notes and more) to believe I was being plain irrational and anxious over hypothetical issues.

 Abusers of all kinds (physical, emotional or any other kind) have this habit of making their victims believe that they (the victim) are responsible for all that has been happening to them.

-We all know all that glitters isn’t always gold the very same way thoughts that make us feel guilty over things that sometimes look absurd and absolutely wrong in one instance and magically silly in other cloud every victim’s mind.
+We all know all that glitters isn’t always gold the very same way thoughts that make us feel guilty over things that sometimes look absurd and absolutely wrong in one instance and magically silly in the other, cloud every victim’s mind.

 I now feel I lived many years of my life

 Sometimes I refused to pay heed wondering I should try to adjust better and on other times I decided to avoid arguments (something that has now become my regular habit) for the sake of my peace.